weaver-viii/immutant-quickstart/README.md

 and then Just
     git push

+THAT'S ALL!!!
+THAT'S ALL!!!
+THAT'S ALL!!!

+    #(OPTIONAL, NOT REQUIRED, Use above if it's ok)
+    only use if you have problem with code above.
+More verbose almost identical install

+    rhc app create -s $yourapp jbossas-7

+If not cloned then
+git clone ssh bla bla bla from application menu on openshift

+    cd $yourapp
+    rm -rf pom.xml src && git remote add quickstart -m master git://github.com/openshift-quickstart/immutant-quickstart.git && git pull --no-commit -s recursive -X theirs quickstart master && git add -A . && git commit -m "Add Immutant modules and setup Clojure project" && git push

 Here is a quick way to try out your Leiningen-based Clojure application running in Immutant on OpenShift.